RubixML/ML/README.md

 	- **Dimensionality Reduction** is used in visualizing high dimensional datasets, embedding sparse feature representations, and reducing model size by producing a low dimensional representation of the original feature space.

 ### Obtaining Data
 Machine learning projects typically begin with a question.
 For example, you might want to answer the question "who of my friends are most likely to stay married to their spouse?"
 One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful marriage looks like.
 Later, you can use that model to make predictions based on the answers you get from your friends.
 Specifically, the answers you collect are called *features* and they constitute measurements of some phenomena being observed.
 The number of features in a sample is called the *dimensionality* of the sample.
 For example, a sample with 20 features is said to be *20 dimensional*.
-The goal is to engineer enough of the right features for the learner to be able to train effectively.

-An alternative to collecting data yourself can be to access one of the many public datasets that are free to use.
+An alternative to collecting data yourself is to download one of the many open datasets that are free to use from a public repository.
 The advantages of using a public dataset is that, usually, the data has already been cleaned and prepared for you.
-We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) as a great place to get started using open source datasets.
+We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.html) as a great place to get started with using open source datasets.

-Note that there are a number of PHP libraries that make extracting data from various sources such as CSV, database, and the cloud easy and intuitive, and we recommend checking those out as well as a good place to get started.
+There are many PHP libraries that help make extracting data from various sources such as CSV, database, and the cloud easy and intuitive, and we recommend checking those out as well.

-Here are a few libraries that we recommend for data extraction:
+Here are some libraries that we recommend for data extraction:

 - [PHP League CSV](https://csv.thephpleague.com/) - Generator-based CSV extractor
 - [Doctrine DBAL](https://www.doctrine-project.org/projects/dbal.html) - SQL database abstraction layer
 - [Google BigQuery](https://cloud.google.com/bigquery/docs/reference/libraries) - Cloud-based data warehouse via SQL

 #### The Dataset Object
-Data is passed around in Rubix via specialized data containers called Datasets.
-[Dataset objects](#dataset-objects) properly handle selecting, splitting, folding, transforming, and randomizing the samples and labels contained within.
+In Rubix, data is passed around in specialized data containers called Datasets.
+[Dataset objects](#dataset-objects) internally handle selecting, splitting, folding, transforming, and randomizing the samples and labels contained within.
 In general, there are two types of datasets, *Labeled* and *Unlabeled*.
-Labeled datasets are used for *supervised* learning and Unlabeled datasets are used for *unsupervised* learning and for making predictions (which we call *inference*).
-Dataset objects have a mutability policy of *generally* immutable except for performance reasons such as when applying a [Transformer](#transformers).
+Labeled datasets are used for *supervised* learning and for providing the ground-truth during cross validation.
+Unlabeled datasets are used for *unsupervised* learning and for making predictions (which we call *inference*) on unknown samples.

 For the following example, suppose that you went out and asked 100 couples (50 married and 50 divorced) about their partner's communication skills (between 1 and 5), attractiveness (between 1 and 5), and time spent together per week (hours per week).
 You could construct a [Labeled Dataset](#labeled) from this data like so: